sinamajidian/Hap10/test_data/README.md

 ## A simple instruction for testing fast mode.

-You can test the pipeline using the provided data in this folder.
-We suppose that you have a BAM and VCF file.
-Also, you've built the extract_poly and SDhaP package .
+You can test the pipeline using the provided data (BAM and VCF files) in this folder.  we supposed that you've built the extract_poly and SDhaP package.
+You may find a SDhaP binary for Ubuntu in the utilities folder (under construction).